 - One week on, one week off schedule.
 This parent-time schedule provides that the children reside at one parent’s home for seven days and nights, and then the children reside at the other parent’s home for seven days and seven nights.

 - 3/4, 4/3 schedule.
 In week 1, Parent A has the children for three days and nights (i.e. Tuesday to Friday), and Parent B has the children for four days and nights (i.e. Friday to Monday).
 In week 2, the roles reverse so that Parent A has the children for four days and nights and Parent B has the children for three days and nights.

-Red Law Utah will work to help you create whatever kind of parent-time schedule fits your unique needs and schedule, and the unique needs of your children.
+The Ogden UT family lawyers at Red Law Utah will work to help you create whatever kind of parent-time schedule fits your unique needs and schedule, and the unique needs of your children.
 We have the experience required to draft a parent-time schedule that is workable for everyone involved, will be approved by the court, and that protects your time with your children.
 Contact us today!